Clery Act / Campus Security Authorities

 - All liquor, drug, or weapons law violations resulting in an arrest or disciplinary referral

-If CSA are in doubt as to whether a crime is reportable, please err on the side of reporting the matter.
+If you are in doubt as to whether a crime is reportable, please err on the side of reporting the matter.
 With the exception of liquor, drug, and weapons law violations, it is immaterial whether an arrest (or disciplinary referral) is made.
-For purposes of CSA reporting, please define a hate crime as any crime manifesting evidence that the victim was selected because of the victim’s actual or perceived race, religion, sexual orientation, gender, ethnicity/national origin, or disability.

-If you have any questions about CSA, please contact the Boston University Police at 617-353-5362 or email@example.com
+If you have any questions, please contact the Boston University Police at 617-353-5362 or email@example.com